h-greggc/hugo-travel-dream/content/posts/Lisbon/index.md

 <!--more-->
 DRAFT

 Lisbon was the final overnight stay for three nights near the city center.
-Lisbon is the capital city of Portugal, known for its rich history, vibrant culture, and stunning architecture.
+Lisbon is the capitol city of Portugal, known for its rich history, vibrant culture, and stunning architecture.
 It is located on the western coast of the Iberian Peninsula along the Atlantic Ocean.
 It follows Reykjavik, Iceland, as the second western-most city in Europe.
-The city is famous for its historic neighborhoods, such as Alfama and Bairro Alto, and landmarks like the Belém Tower and Jerónimos Monastery.
+The city is famous for its historic neighborhoods, such as _Alfama_ and _Bairro Alto_, and landmarks like the Belém Tower and Jerónimos Monastery.

 ## Entering the City by the Golden Gate Bridge?

-We arrived in Lisbon by bus across the Tagus River--the same river nearly circling Toledo, Spain--on the _25 de Abril_ bridge.
+We arrived in Lisbon by bus across the Tagus River on the _25 de Abril_ bridge--the same river nearly circling Toledo, Spainhe _25 de Abril_ bridge.
 The bridge was the longest suspension bridge in Europe.
 It was opened as _Ponte Salazaar_ in 1966.
 The bridge is strikingly familiar as it was designed by the same bridge builders who designed San Franciso's Golden Gate!
 The major difference from San Franciso's treasure is the second (lower) level dedicated to public transportation.
 Lisbon's other major bridge is the modern _Vasco da Gama Bridge_.
 It is the longest (10.7 mi) water crossing in Europe.
 We saw the bridge only in the distance during our time in Lisbon.

 (FIGURE)